LaurieQiu/laurieqiu.github.io/_posts/2021-09-20-guys-with-long-hair.md

 They are cool.

-So are girls with tattoos, and all those seemingly eccentric people...
+So are girls with tattoos, and all those seemingly eccentric people.

 As long as what they show is really what they love and believe in.